Slippy2k/Enhanced_Steam_Edge9.9-forked/README.md

-Enhanced Steam
+Enhanced Steam for Microsoft Edge
 ==============

-Enhanced Steam is an open-source Google Chrome browser extension.
+Enhanced Steam is an open-source Microsoft Edge browser extension.

 **Please note, development of this project has ended.
 [You can read more about Enhanced Steam's end of life here.](http://www.enhancedsteam.com/blog/?p=256)**

+If you are looking for the Chrome version, you can find it here https://github.com/jshackles/Enhanced_Steam.

 If you are looking for the Firefox version, you can find it here https://github.com/jshackles/Enhanced_Steam_Firefox.